What to Know About Heart Disease

 Heart Attacks are Often Silent

-of individuals suffering from a heart attack display no symptoms and have no idea it is happening.
-This is despite the lethality of silent attacks being just as deadly as symptomatic.
+of individuals suffering from a heart attack display no symptoms and are unaware that the attack is even happening.
+That said, silent attacks are just as lethal as symptomatic ones.

 What are the Recommended Screening Requirements?